The Beginners' Guide To Email Tagging That Can Help Boost Engagement

 The first step is creating tags.

-1. Log in to the app and go to the Contacts tab
+Log in to the app and go to the Contacts tab.

 Type in the name of the tag.
-It can be anything you want but avoid random names 'tags2673' or 'simsim' -- they don't mean anything and later on, will make it difficult to figure out why you created them in the first place.
-Use meaningful names such as 'customer_high_purchase', 'inactive-60-days' etc.
+It can be anything you want, but avoid random names like “tags2673” or “simsim” – they don’t mean anything and will make it difficult to figure out why you created them.
+Use meaningful names such as “customer_high_purchase” or “inactive-60-days.”

-Let's create an automated rule that will apply this tag to contacts based on a condition.
-For this,
+Now, let's create an automated rule that will apply this tag to contacts based on a condition.

-3) Select the action 'Tag added' and the relevant tag from the other list
+Select the action “Tag added” and the relevant tag from the list.

-This essentially creates a rule that says if someone performs action X, then give them the tag Y. The best part, it runs automatically, without manual intervention.
+This creates a rule that says if someone performs action X, then give them tag Y. The best part is it runs automatically without manual intervention.

 A possible use case:

-If someone buys bread from your store, then give them the tag 'bread_customers.
-Or if someone clicks on a campaign selling vegan cookies, give them the tag 'vegan'.
+If someone buys bread from your store, give them the tag “bread_customers.”
+Or if someone clicks on a campaign selling vegan cookies, give them the tag “vegan.”

-You can also use it the other way around, based on the tag added.
-Under Triggers, you can specify that if someone gets the tag, then perform some action.
+You can also use it the other way around.
+Under Triggers, specify that if someone gets the tag, then perform some action.

 Continuing with the previous example, here’s a possible use case:

-To all the customers who have the tag 'bread_customers', send an email offering a 30% discount on the new range of cookies.
-So that they become your cookies' customers too.
+To all customers who have the tag “bread_customers,” send an email offering a 30% discount on the new range of cookies.
+That way, they become your cookies customers too.

 1. Create retargeting campaigns